Bladder, Urethra and Ureters

 urolithiasis anes and tube cystotomy_ Sheep and Goat Medicine- works through all the diagnostics and options for treatment in more detail

-General anesthesia for patients with liver or renal disease, DVM 360 2011 – SA perspective but nice review of what drugs are good or bad when your patient has other issues
+General anesthesia for patients with renal or hepatic disease, DVM 360 2011 – SA perspective but nice review of what drugs are good or bad when your patient has other issues

 1990 antibiotic associated complications with renal disease 1990 Reviews of Infectious Diseases- also for your files. hard to find this info.